Valenciana (film): Production

 The film is a Pegatum Transmedia, Dacsa Produccions, Àmbar Pictures, and Solworks Films production.
 It had the participation of TV3, À Punt, IB3, and Filmin and the backing from IVC.
 It was shot in Valencian (Catalan) and Spanish.

 Release

 The film premiered on 22 June 2024 at the Cinema Jove-Valencia International Film Festival, where it won the Audience Award.
 Distributed by Carácter Films, it was scheduled to be released theatrically on 18 October 2024.

 Reception

-Luis Martínez of El Mundo rated the film 3 out of 5 stars, writing that the result is "is a film as feverish as it is irregular, exaggerated and enthusiastic at the same time".
+Luis Martínez of El Mundo rated the film 3 out of 5 stars, writing that the result is "a film as feverish as it is irregular, exaggerated and enthusiastic at the same time".

 Paula Arantzazu Ruiz of Ara rated the film 2½ out of 5 stars, considering that "Ángela Cervantes, Tania Fortea and especially Conchi Espejo are fabulous" and "support with conviction a film in need, on the other hand, of a much neater directing and editing job".